TRaSH-Guides/Guides/docs/Sonarr/sonarr-collection-of-custom-formats.md

 ??? question "FR HD Bluray Tier 01 - [Click to show/hide]"

     - WIP
-    - Groups that created encodes from the remuxes without micro-sizing them.
+    - Groups that create encodes from remuxes without micro-sizing them.
-    - Groups that source and add the best French audio track from the source to an English release from Tier 01 or 02.
+    - Groups that add the best French audio track to an English release from Tier 01 or 02.
-    - Groups that have a minimum of great releases (best encode in it's class 1080p and lower).
+    - Groups that have a minimum of great releases (best encode in its class 1080p and lower).

 ??? example "JSON - [Click to show/hide]"